CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

 The CARE Team strives to encourage student success by providing services, interventions, and connections that faculty, staff, and students may not be able to make on their own.
 The CARE Team also supports members of the college community who wish to help students by facilitating outreach to services, by providing opportunities to assess unique situations, and by identifying available resources.

-If you have a concern about a student that does not necessitate an immediate response, you may submit a referral to the CARE Team.
-Use our FAQ to help you determine whether a CARE Team referral is the best way to get support — Coming Soon!
+If you have a concern about a student that does not necessitate an immediate response, you may submit a referral (Academic Alert) to the CARE Team.

-- Submit a CARE Team Referral by using this form.
+- Submit a CARE Team Referral-Academic Alert by using this form.

-- Submit a CARE Team Referral by logging into accessBCC and clicking on “CARE Team Referral” in the left menu.
+- Submit a CARE Team Referral-Academic Alert by logging into accessBCC and clicking on “CARE Team Referral” in the left menu.

 The CARE Fund

 The CARE Fund is designed to off-set short-term financial needs for students experiencing specific setbacks that may prevent them from continuing their education at Bristol Community College.
 Funds are limited to Bristol students who are currently enrolled in classes at the time of the referral and who are in good standing with the College.
-All requests for funding must be submitted through the referral form.
+All requests for funding must be submitted by the student via the CARE Fund Request form.

 Examples of eligible expenses include transportation assistance (bus passes, gas cards, minor car repair), housing assistance (short-term rent assistance, utilities, other household expenses), textbooks (or other educational necessities), and partial tuition payments (of a one-time nature).
 Examples of ineligible expenses include parking tickets, traffic violations, health insurance, and credit card debt.